JetBrains/amper/docs/GradleMigration.md

 rootProject.name = "my-project-name"
 ```

-In order to start using Pot files, add a couple of plugin repositories and apply the plugin:
+In order to start using Deft, add a couple of plugin repositories and apply the plugin:

 ```kotlin
 buildscript {